TheTask/Grader-Rework/README.md

 * **outputs**: Contained a folder called _comments_ which contained all the .txt files to be uploaded to MyCourses with grade, compilation log/output, test cases, name of the TA who looked at it and so on.
-This should stay the same, provided that the output should now be captured from the master_grader.py It also contains _emails_with_zero_grade.txt_ file with the student emails who failed the compilation. ?It should now contain the emails of students whose python files were misnamed?
-Ask Giulia.
+This should stay the same, provided that the output should now be captured from the master_grader.py It also contains _emails_with_zero_grade.txt_ file with the student emails who failed the compilation.
+Now we won't do anything.
 The folder also contained other files that we don't care about.

 * **processed_data**: Had 1 folder for each student with the name being the student's McGill ID.
 In the folder there were all